 Normal Retirement Eligibility Age 60 with at least 5 years of service; or Any age with at least 25 years of service Benefit Amount Each year that the member is active, a 7.50% employer pay credit and the employee's 8.00% contribution will be credited to each member's hypothetical cash balance account.
 The hypothetical account will earn interest at a minimum rate of 4%, annually.
 If the System's geometric average net investment return for the previous five years exceeds 4%, then the hypothetical account will be credited with an additional amount of interest in that year equal to 75% of the amount of the return which exceeds 4%.
 All interest credits will be applied to the hypothetical account balance on June 30 based on the account balance as of June 30 of the previous year.
-At retirement, the member's hypothetical account balance may be converted into an annuity based on an actuarial factor.
 Early Retirement Eligibility N/A